-11.1 Article 11, in its entirety, does not apply to employees hired after February 1, 2013 as they do not accrue Vacation Leave.
-Employees hired after February 1, 2013 should reference Article 13 of this agreement for their leave accruals.

-11.2 All full-time employees covered by this agreement shall accrue vacation leave per the following schedule:
+- 11.1 Article 11, in its entirety, does not apply to employees hired after February 1, 2013 as they do not accrue Vacation Leave.
+Employees hired after February 1, 2013 should reference Article 13 of this agreement for their leave accruals. - 11.2 All full-time employees covered by this agreement shall accrue vacation leave per the following schedule:

-YEARS OF SERVICE HO URS PER YEAR Hours Per Pay Period 0 months through 4 years 80 hours 3.08 hours o o nourb 5 years through 10 years 120 hours 4.62 hours 11 years through 15 years 160 hours 6.15 hours 16 years or more 200 hours 7.69 hours
+YEARS OF SERVICE HOURS PER YEAR HOURS PER PAY PERIOD 0 months through 4 years 80 hours 3.08 hours 5 years through 10 years 120 hours 4.62 hours 11 years through 15 years 160 hours 6.15 hours 16 years or more 200 hours 7.69 hours

 Vacation days will accrue bi-weekly to the credit of the employee at the rate stated above.
-Vacation leave shall be earned during the first year of employment, but employees may not take any of their accrued vacation until they have completed the initial six (6) months of employment.
 The rate of accrual shall change to the higher rate on the first pay period following the employment anniversary (Date of Employment).

-11.3 Upon written request and with at least fifteen (15) days advance notice, an employee taking at least one (1) week of authorized paid vacation may have advanced to him pay for the approved vacation leave on his last regular pay day prior to beginning the paid vacation.
-Repayment of the advancement shall occur on the next pay day.

-11.4 Vacation leave may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
-Requests for vacation leave must be submitted in writing at least two (2) weeks in advance for vacation leave of five (5) or more consecutive work days.
-Requests for vacation leave of less than five (5) consecutive work days should be submitted on a day for day basis.
+- 11.3 Upon written request and with at least fifteen (15) days advance notice, an employee taking at least one (1) week of authorized paid vacation may have advanced to him pay for the approved vacation leave on his last regular pay day prior to beginning the paid vacation.
+Repayment of the advancement shall occur on the next pay day. - 11.4 Vacation leave may be taken when requested by the employee in writing and approved by the appropriate supervisor in writing.
+Requests for vacation leave must be submitted in writing at least two (2) weeks in advance for vacation leave of five (5) or more consecutive workdays.
+Requests for vacation leave of less than five (5) consecutive workdays should be submitted on a day for day basis.
 Scheduling of vacation leave will be based on seniority and classification within the department for the first request of five (5) days or more.
 Example: A request for three (3) days of vacation leave shall require three (3) days advance notice.
 Days shall be construed as working days.
 The Public Employer will make every effort to meet the written request of the employee consistent with the requirements of its operations.
 Any portion of said leave which has accrued to the credit of the employee may be taken.